BestTimesToVisit.com Logo

 When is the absolute best time to visit Kotor, and what should I expect weather-wise?

-For the sweet spot between pleasant weather and manageable crowds, aim for late May/early June or September.
-You'll enjoy warm, sunny days perfect for exploring the Old Town and hiking up to the fortress, with fewer people than the peak summer months of July and August.
-Be prepared for the 'Bura' wind in winter, which can be quite fierce, though it also brings stunningly clear skies.
+For the sweet spot between pleasant weather and manageable crowds, aim for late May to early June or September.
+You'll get warm, sunny days perfect for exploring the Old Town and hiking up to the fortress, but you'll miss the peak summer heat and the massive cruise ship crowds.
+July and August can be scorching hot and packed, so if you prefer a more relaxed vibe, these months are best avoided.

-I'm planning to hike up to the Kotor Fortress (San Giovanni).
-What's the best time of day to do it, and are there any tricks to make it easier?
+I'm planning to hike up to the Kotor Fortress (St. John's Fortress).
+Is it as strenuous as they say, and are there any tricks to make it easier?

-Beyond the main squares, what are some hidden gems or less-crowded spots within Kotor's Old Town that I shouldn't miss?
+Beyond the main squares, what are some lesser-known spots in Kotor's Old Town that are worth seeking out?

-How do I get around Kotor and the surrounding bay?
-Is renting a car essential?
+How do I get around Kotor and the surrounding bay, and what's the best way to see nearby Perast?

 What is the cheapest month to visit Kotor, Montenegro?